Scope

 This platform serves as a point of entry for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.

-10.2 The seller is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.
+10.2 The seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.

 Copyright © 2025 Twinpeaks